 Isa 35:10 – ditto

-Isa 51:6, 8 – the inhabitants of the earth will die, but his salvation will be forever
+Isa 51:6, 11 – the inhabitants of the earth will die, but his salvation will be forever; having been ransomed (from death, permanently), those who know righteousness will come to Zion

-Isa 56:5-7 – the promise is that the childless will do better than live through their children after they are dead; having an ‘everlasting name’ in God’s house means having everlasting life, and God brings them into his house (v.7) by resurrection – cf. Rev 3:12
+Isa 56:5-7 – the promise is that the childless will do better than live after death through their children; having an ‘everlasting name’ means having everlasting life, when God has brought them into his house (v.7) by resurrection – cf. Ps 23:6, Isa 66:22, Rev 3:12

 Ezek 18 – the whole chapter!